NHTSA Chief Pledges to Get Tough on Slow Moving Recalls

 The Tenge Law Firm has been fighting for the rights of car accident victims in the Denver area since 1992.
 Mr. Tenge has extensive experience handling cases involving defective autos, and he can help you hold these negligent auto manufacturers accountable for your injuries.

-Please contact the Tenge Law Firm using the form at the top of the page or call (303) 502-5587 today to schedule your free car accident consultation.
+Please contact the Tenge Law Firm online or call (303) 502-5587 today to schedule your free car accident consultation.
 We serve clients in Denver, Boulder, and Fort Collins, Colorado.

 Todd is very thorough, diligent and knowledgable in his litigation skills and also exhibits professional decorum with clients and defense counsel.